tomohiko-ito-10antz/gotaface/cmd/dbdelete/README.md

 # gf-dbdelete

-gf-dbdelete is a command-line tool designed to provide a standardized interface for deleting existing rows from tables in a data source.
+gf-dbdelete is a command-line tool designed to provide a standardized interface for deletion of existing rows from tables in a data source.
 By utilizing a JSON-based input format and providing consistent functionality across data sources.

 ## Usage